 Which one should you buy (4GB or 8GB)?

 If you are only into eSports and are on a tight budget then it is better to pick the base variant of the 4GB model.
-4GB VRAM is still enough for most of the games at 1080p at ultra-settings, and if it is not then you can disable the Anti-aliasing and lower down the texture settings so that the VRAM usage remains under the 4GB mark.
-On the other hand, if you want to be more future proof and like to play latest AAA games with ultra to max graphics quality and textures, then getting the 8GB model is a wise choice.
-Here also, you can stick with basic or base model 8GB RX 5500 XT card to save money because you will get almost the same performance compared to the ones with bigger custom coolers and with fancy RGB lighting.
+4GB VRAM is still enough for most of the games at 1080p at ultra settings, and if it is not then you can disable the Anti-aliasing and lower down the texture settings so that the VRAM usage remains under the 4GB mark.
+On the other hand, if you want to be more future-proof and like to play latest AAA games with ultra to max graphics quality and textures, then getting the 8GB model is a wise choice.
+Here also, you can stick with a basic or base model 8GB RX 5500 XT card to save money because you will get almost the same performance compared to the ones with bigger custom coolers and with fancy RGB lighting.
 In the end, if you have any queries regarding which RX 5500 XT variant or model should you buy then you can ask me in the comment section below.